GeminiDRSoftware/DRAGONS/geminidr/doc/progmanuals/GeminiDR_ProgManual/gemini.rst

 primitives_Gemini
 =================
 Description of purpose.
-See :ref: `gemini` for details on the primitives.
+See :ref:`geminiclass` for details on the primitives.

 - primitive 1 : short description
 - primitive 2 : short description